 Your debit card is connected directly to your checking account.

-When you use it to make a purchase, your card tells the merchant to deduct the total from your account.
+When you use it to make a purchase, your debit or ATM card tells the merchant to deduct the total from your account.
 Cash transactions come out of your pocket.
 Those made with credit cards let you borrow the money from your provider, which you agree to pay back at a later date.

 Your debit card provides free or low-cost ATM access.